npapernot/programming-languages/scoping.md

 Caller function passes to the callee pointers to its stack values themselves pointing to the heap.

+**Advantages**:

+* runtime is faster

+* no need to carry type info at runtime

+* some bugs can be caught in early stages since they are caught at compile time

 ## Dynamic scoping

 **The dynamic scope of a variable is defined by all